zfdang/nova-enclave-capsule/docs/BUILDING_IMAGES.md

 After running the helper, you will have these images locally:

 - `odyn-dev:latest` — development odyn image that contains the compiled `odyn` binary at `/usr/local/bin/odyn`.
-- `enclaver-wrapper-base:latest` — development sleeve image that contains `enclaver-run` as the container entrypoint and uses the upstream `nitro-cli` image as the source for runtime libs and `/usr/bin/nitro-cli`.
+- `sleeve:latest` — development sleeve image that contains `enclaver-run` as the container entrypoint and uses the upstream `nitro-cli` image as the source for runtime libs and `/usr/bin/nitro-cli`.

 Manual steps (if you want to run each step yourself)